-The first should be 2-3 pages, and the second approximately 4.
-These are best written in the week before the class in which you will be submitting them, reflecting back on your prayer journal from the past weeks.
+These should be 3-4 pages each, and are best written a week before the class in which you will be submitting them, reflecting back on your prayer journal from the past weeks.
 Their purpose is to reflect theologically on your experience of prayer.
 The following questions will help you prepare for the paper, but the paper itself should not simply be a series of answers to the questions.
 There should be a theme, a purpose statement, and a sense of cohesion overall.